A guide for supporting university and college students who stammer.

 - Offer a face-to-face interview rather than a telephone interview.

-Lots of people who stammer find it hard to say their own name.
+The issue: lots of people who stammer find it hard to say their name.

 - Use pair work introductions, where they introduce the person they've been talking to and vice versa.

 The issue: students may fear speaking in front of a large group and may be reluctant to contribute their opinion or read out their work.

 - Vary the size of the group during tutorials.

 - If everyone is expected to contribute, agree with the student on the best way for them.